Bernard White (actor)

 Bernard White (born June 8, 1959) is an American actor, screenwriter and film director.

 Personal life

 Born in Colombo, Ceylon and raised in Detroit, Michigan, White earned his bachelor's degree in theatre at Michigan State University.

 White's paternal grandparents were John Bernard White and Mary Cecilia Hawke.
-Both were of partial Tamil ancestry.
+Both were of partial Sinhalese ancestry.
 White's maternal grandparents were Harry Wickramasekera and Maude Robinson.

-Marriages

-Bernard White previously was married to actress Julia Campbell and currently is married to actress Jackie Katzman.
-He is best known as "Denpok" on Silicon Valley (2014–20).
+White was previously married to actress Julia Campbell and is currently married to actress Jackie Katzman.